mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

     ()
 ```

 These examples are a lot nicer to look at in the editor, so I'd recommend it.
 Anyway, here the kernel still does not do anything interesting, but in it I've confirmed how to make local arrays, read from MRAM into the WRAM buffer, as well as verify the total memory size of the DPU.
-While I was working on the backend, I didn't actually know until over 10 days in that DPUs had only 64mb of memory each, so I was very beffudled as to why the compiler would not let me allocate more than 64mb.
+While I was working on the backend, I didn't actually know until over 10 days in that DPUs had only 64mb of memory each, so I was very befuddled as to why the compiler would not let me allocate more than 64mb.
 If you uncomment that `// global "__mram_noinit uint8_t t1[1024*1024*64];"` line the compiler would actually give an error statically.
 I thought that DPUs would be a bit like Cuda cores and have access to the entirety of their memory.
-In fact, I thought that a single DPU was responsible for the whole 8gb, and I found very confusing why the system is 32-bit when it had so much memory.
+In fact, I thought that a single DPU was responsible for the whole 8gb, and I found it very confusing why the system is 32-bit when it had so much memory.
 This test made it clear to me that these things in fact have 64mb.
 This isn't actually written anywhere in the user guide.

 It is in fact stated in the PIM course, but who is going to remember that the first time around?